-Yarriambiack residents will soon be receiving their new glass recycling kerbside bin.
-The introduction of this kerbside bin is an important first step towards improving the performance of our recycling in the Yarriambiack Shire.
+The introduction of the kerbside glass recycling bin is an important first step towards improving the performance of our recycling in the Yarriambiack Shire.

 Glass is the biggest contamination issue in mixed recycling as it breaks easily and becomes embedded in other recyclable materials such as hard plastic, paper and cardboard.
 The result is contaminated recycling that reduces the ability of recyclers to process the material and use it in new products.